jsDrome/ipwa-cli/readme.md

 Run in CI: See workflow file.

 ## Setup Heroku Deployment

 - Sign up in Heroku and create a new app.
-- Set the following environment variables locally as well as as a Github secret.
+- Set the following environment secrets.

   - `DOCKER_IMAGE_NAME`
   - `HEROKU_APP_NAME`